 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in San Diego and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of San Diego rent prices in the chart below.

-When we take a look at the two-bedroom comparison from April to May, San Diego experienced a -0.59% decrease for the price of a two-bedroom apartment.
-The rent price for a San Diego two-bedroom apartments currently stands at $2,357.0.
+When we take a look at the two-bedroom comparison from July to August, San Diego experienced a 0.17% increase for the price of a two-bedroom apartment.
+The rent price for a San Diego two-bedroom apartments currently stands at $2,356.0.

 More key findings include:

-Rent increased in El Cajon, CA, Imperial Beach, CA, La Mesa, CA, Escondido, CA, San Marcos, CA .
+Rent increased in Chula Vista, CA, El Cajon, CA, La Mesa, CA, Escondido, CA .

 5 suburbs are currently priced lower than the city of San Diego.